dairelad/AE2/README.md

-Code repo for my snakes & ladders game assessed exercise at UofG.
+# Snakes & Ladders (AE2)
+This repo contains code I used to create a Snakes & Ladders games as part of my second Assessed Exercise at UofG.